Gallai–Hasse–Roy–Vitaver theorem: History and related results

 The Gallai–Hasse–Roy–Vitaver theorem has been repeatedly rediscovered.
 It is named after separate publications by Tibor Gallai, Maria Hasse, B. Roy, and L. M. Vitaver.
 Roy credits the statement of the theorem to a conjecture in a 1958 graph theory textbook by Claude Berge.
 It is a generalization of a much older theorem of László Rédei from 1934, that every tournament (an oriented complete graph) contains a directed Hamiltonian path.
 Rédei's theorem follows immediately from the Gallai–Hasse–Roy–Vitaver theorem applied to an undirected complete graph.

 Instead of orienting a graph to minimize the length of its longest path, it is also natural to maximize the length of the shortest path, for a strong orientation (one in which every pair of vertices has a shortest path).
 Having a strong orientation requires that the given undirected graph be a bridgeless graph.
 For these graphs, it is always possible to find a strong orientation in which, for some pair of vertices, the shortest path length equals the length of the longest path in the given undirected graph.

+The Gallai–Hasse–Roy–Vitaver theorem has been generalized to integer coloring of signed graphs.